alan-turing-institute/alexa-room-finder/README.md

   outputfile.txt
   ```

-**Lastly, you may want to update the lambda function if you've made any changes** (Commands below are listed in `automation/update_lambda.sh`)
+**Lastly, you may want to update the lambda function after you've made any changes** (Commands below are listed in `automation/update_lambda.sh`.)

 1. From the `automation` folder, `cd ../lambda`.
-2. Run `zip -r -X lambda.zip index.js requesters.js node_modules/` to compress our updated files to a new deployment package
+2. Run `zip -r -X lambda.zip index.js requesters.js node_modules/` to compress our updated files to a new deployment package.
-3. Run `aws lambda update-function-code --function-name 'MeetingBooker' --zip-file 'fileb://lambda.zip'` to update the code.
+3. Run `aws lambda update-function-code --function-name 'RoomFinder' --zip-file 'fileb://lambda.zip'` to update the code.

-## Performing the account link
+## Doing the account link

 Before you test properly on the Echo, you'll need to actually perform the link between your accounts.
 To do this just open the Alexa [web](https://alexa.amazon.co.uk) or mobile app, and navigate to your fresh new skill.
 Then click Link Accounts, log in, allow the requested permissions, and hopefully have a successful link.